Floating Button

 Follow us on Facebook and join our Telegram channel for the latest updates.

-The ports have emerged as a geopolitical flashpoint.
-US President Donald Trump has criticised what he perceives as Chinese influence over the canal and threatened to place it under American control, while Panama’s President Jose Raul Mulino has repeatedly asserted his nation’s full sovereignty over its operation.
+The court decision adds to the ports’ history as a geopolitical flashpoint.
+Trump has criticised what he perceives as Chinese influence over the canal and threatened to place it under American control, while Mulino has repeatedly asserted his nation’s full sovereignty over its operation.
 CK Hutchison began operating the facilities in 1997, with the contract later extended in 2021.

 Panama Ports Co will continue operating the facilities until requests for legal clarifications are resolved, a person familiar with the matter said.
 The process could take several weeks.